JohnGu9/react-material-components-web/README.md

 > `Material Design 3` - Early access

-> Some components are not no longer fully passive like before, you should keep trace the value change in the callback hook. (`Slider` and `Tabs`)
+> Some components are not no longer fully passive like before, you should keep trace the value change in the callback hook. (`Slider`)

 > The components are not fully passive in `Material Design 2` still keep the same behavior like before. (`TextField`)